Natsku123/pygw2/README.md

 ```
 api.items.get()
 ```
-or you can access skins-endpoint from the items-category aswell:
+or you can access skins-endpoint from the items-category as well:
 ```
 api.items.skins()
 ```